Makeea/background-changer/README.md

 virtual or otherwise once daily at 5 AM.
 If your computer is asleep at that time, it will run when it wakes up.

+## How to manually trigger if you want to change images

+From a terminal type:
+`launchctl start local.backgroundchanger`

 ## Installation

 The following instructions presume you have git installed: